 Reach out for support

 Getting the right support is going to make a big difference.
 Family and friends may be brilliant, but joining a support group for people in a similar position can make you feel less alone.
-Find out about charities or groups which are relevant to your particular disability and join online forums, or if you are able, attend local support groups.
+Find out about charities or groups that are relevant to your particular disability and join online forums, or if you are able, attend local support groups.

 "There is a lot of support on offer through plenty of agencies, but it's up to you to reach out," says Selina.

 You are not in a tiny minority either, even though at times it might feel like it.
-There are 11 million people in the UK with disabilities, long-term illness or impairment.
+There are 11 million people in the UK with disabilities, long-term illness, or impairment.